ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 Most HSMs have some concept of trusted execution environment where user software modules can be loaded inside the HSM to run with some level of privileged access to the application keys.
 This attribute lists user modules currently loaded onto the HSM in a human readable format, preferably JSON.

-### fipsboot
+### fipsboot, fipsver and fipslevel

-FIPS 140-3 CMVP validation places stringent requirements on the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
-Many HSMs include a configuration setting that allows the device to be taken out of FIPS mode and thus enable additional functionality or performance.
+FIPS 140-3 CMVP validation places stringent requirements on the mode of operation of the device and the cryptography offered by the module, including only enabling FIPS-approved algorithms, certain requirements on entropy sources, and extensive start-up self-tests.
+FIPS 140-3 offers compliance levels 1 through 4 with increasingly strict requirements.
+Many HSMs include a configuration setting that allows the device to be taken out of FIPS mode and thus enable additional functionality or performance, and some offer configuration settings to change between compliance levels.

-This boolean attribute indicates whether the device is currently operating in FIPS mode.
+The boolean attribute `fipsboot` indicates whether the device is currently operating in FIPS mode.
 For most HSMs, changing this configuration setting from `fipsboot=true` to `fips-boos=false` is destructive and will result in zeroization of all cryptographic keys held within the module.

-Whether the device is currently running in FIPS mode is completely independent from whether the device has a valid and active FIPS CMVP certification.
-For example, some devices may have a FIPS mode configuration, and some operators may choose to enable it, even if that particular model was never submitted for certification.
-In fact, the device has no way to know whether it has an active certification or not.
+The UTF8String attribet `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
+At the time of writing, the strings "FIPS 140-2" or "FIPS 140-3" SHOULD be used.

+The integer attribute `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
+The `fipslevel` attribute has no meaning if `fipsboot` is absent or `false`.

+The FIPS status information in a PKIX Attestation indicates only the mode of operation of the device and is not authoritative of its validation status.
 This information is available on the NIST CMVP website or by contacting the device vendor.
+As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not sumbitted this model for validation.
+As another example, a device may be running in a mode consistent with FIPS Level 3 but the device was only validated and certified to Level 2.
+A Relying Party wishing to know the validation status of the device MUST couple the device state information contained in the attestation with a valid FIPS CMVP certificate for the device.

 ### envid